1990

 to hang out with the marines."[12]

 orange juice.
-A fan used this change to approach him:
+A fan used his change to approach him:

 "Martin, can I have your autograph?
 Have you got a pen?"

-"Sure", David replied smiling, "but my name is Dave."
+"Sure", Dave replied smiling, "but my name is Dave."

 The scene recurred with another fan a little later: